SamD2021/CCDC_Practice_Infrastructure/OperatingSystem-Services/Platform-Linux/OpenVAS/README.md

 5. **Starting The Docker Containers**

+    > [!IMPORTANT]
-    > [!NOTE] This process could take a long time (Possibly several hours) depending on your machine's resources.
+    > This process could take a long time (Possibly several hours) depending on your machine's resources.
 Consider using tmux to run commands in order to save and come back.

     **Pull (download) the docker images:**
     ```